 Swimming does indeed provide more resistance and works almost every muscle in the body.

 Yet, at the same time, the average swimmer does not continually knock off his laps, without stopping, for 20 straight minutes.
-In most cases people pace themselves in such a way that includes gliding or floating every few minutes before resuming hard swimming.
-In addition, at the end of every stroke there is a period of very low resistance, even if it's minimal.
+In most cases, people pace themselves in such a way that includes gliding or floating every few minutes before resuming hard swimming.
+In addition, at the end of every stroke, there is a period of very low resistance, even if it’s minimal.

 In contrast, running provides a consistent amount of resistance throughout the exercise.
 Most runners consistently continue their exercise without stopping, from start to finish.
 Have you ever seen runners held at a traffic light and running in place?
 So while the total resistance on the body may be less with running, it’s a wash in the end because the resistance it does provide is more consistent.

-The greatest attraction to running is that it's one of the simplest and most convenient exercises you can do.
-All you need is a good pair speakers and a place to run, be it inside on a treadmill or outside on the street.
+The greatest attraction to running is that it’s one of the simplest and most convenient exercises you can do.
+All you need is a good pair of sneakers and a place to run, be it inside on a treadmill or outside on the street.
 While serious runners tend to buy clothing specifically made for the task, the average person can effectively run with whatever clothing he has.

-With a running workout you are not bound to a pool schedule, your workout is not affected by others competing for the same space, and you can do it whenever it's most convenient for you.
+With a running workout, you are not bound to a pool schedule, your workout is not affected by others competing for the same space, and you can do it whenever it’s most convenient for you.
 On the flip side, the negatives of running include dogs, bad weather, and the impact of the exercise on the knees and hips.

 Those who prefer swimming generally cite its low-impact nature and its overall comfort level as the reasons for preferring it.
-While water resistance provides great exercise, it is low-impact exercise which causes very low stress on the joints.
+While water resistance provides great exercise, it is a low-impact exercise that causes very low stress on the joints.
 Elderly people, and those with joint diseases like rheumatoid arthritis, tend to find swimming to be an optimal exercise.